 In our experiments we have two SIP phones (Grandstream Budge Tone-100) [308, bmp, htm], [309, bmp, htm], and one SIP proxy server running OpenSER, a spin-off of SIP Express Router (SER).
-The SIP phones are located at IP addresses 192.168.1.10 and 192.168.1.11 respectively.
-The proxy server is located at IP address 192.168.1.15.

-2. SIP proxy handles call setup only and SIP phones transmit all other signalling directly
+2. SIP proxy handles call setups only and SIP phones transmit the rest of signalling directly